entelligently/entelligently.github.io/README.md

 ## How do I deploy?

-To deploy, just commit and push your changes to github pages (~~master~~ gh-pages branch of this repo).
+To deploy, just commit and push your changes to github pages (~~gh-pages~~ master branch of this repo).